Languages in South africa

 - Afrikaans is the second most spoken and taught language and used by many people in South Africa in daily life.
 Did you know that Afrikaans is officially the youngest language in the world?
 The language which is a mix of Dutch, English, Malay, Portuguese, German and African words has only developed about 300 years ago and was only recognised as an official language 90 years ago!

 - Children grow up speaking at least three languages in South Africa.
 English and Afrikaans are spoken and taught in schools as first and second languages and then there are the many home languages the children learn in the streets or some schools also teach foreign languages.
-By the way, Mandarin (Chinese) was introduced into the South African school curriculum in 2016.
+By the way, Mandarin (Chinese) was introduced into the South African school curriculum in 2016 and is taught at some schools.

 Typical South African words